-Service on parties domiciled abroad may be effected through email or facsimile and if service cannot be so effected, process will be served through diplomatic channels.
-Service is deemed to be effected on the date of sending the email or facsimile message and on the date on which a voice or video call was made.
+Service on parties domiciled abroad may, on occasion, be affected through email or facsimile and if service cannot be so effected, process will be served through diplomatic channels.
+Service is deemed to be affected on the date of sending the email or facsimile message and on the date on which a voice or video call was made.
 Only process served by facsimile is deemed to have been served on the date of receipt.